ishrak6/Speech-Emotion-Recognition-app/README.md

 The application should now be ready to run.
 You can deploy it on an Android device or emulator.

+## Contributors

+- Nasemul Goni Ishrak
+- Md.
+Rohul Amin Sany
+- Md.
+Fouad Hasan Talukder

 ## Screenshots

 Include screenshots or images of the app interface to help users understand how the app looks and functions.

 ## Acknowledgments

 - This app utilizes the Vokaturi API for speech-emotion recognition.
-- Emotional analysis from text is performed using the Google Cloud NLP service API.
+- Emotion analysis from text is performed using the Google Cloud NLP service API.